madhavi007/backend-developer-challenge/README.md

 The objective is to do this with the minimum queries to the database.

+##### Development Notes For Second Task

+1. Made model and migration for both tables.

+2. Imported both tables to database.

+3. Made command CountItem in laravel.

+4. Added query logic in command handle.

+5. Call command in console using count:item

+#### Future Tasks

+1. Add pagination in all display files.

+2. Add filters based on newest,oldest etc.

+3. Add search by user_id, episode, season or quote.

+4. Add permission in users table to access pages.

+5. Much more can be added with suggestion and feedback.

+6. Do checkout my personal website made using basic front end technology [here](https://madhavi007.github.io/MadhaviJariwala/)

 ### Assessment
 We’re looking to evaluate the following skills in basic Laravel: